 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
-A common follow-up schedule is every 2 months for the first year, every 4 months for the second year, every 6 months for the third year, and once a year thereafter.
+A common follow-up schedule is every 2 months for the first year, every 4 months for the second year, every 6 months for the third year, and once a year after that.

 Learn more about the importance of follow-up care.

 Rehabilitation is a major part of follow-up care after treatment for head and neck cancer.
 People may need physical therapy and speech and swallowing therapy.
-Palliative care to manage symptoms and maintain nutrition during and after treatment may be recommended.
+Palliative care to manage symptoms and maintain good nutrition during and after treatment may be recommended.

 Watching for recurrence